minimaxir/ctrl-gce/README.md

 Scripts + guides on how to set up a virtual machine on [Google Compute Engine](https://cloud.google.com/compute/) capable of running and using [Salesforce](https://www.salesforce.com)'s very large text-generating model [CTRL](https://github.com/salesforce/ctrl) to generate high-quality text based on conditional parameters.

+The CTRL model is so large (12 GB on disk, 15.5 GB GPU VRAM when loaded, even more system RAM during runtime) that it will currently not fit into a free Colaboratory or Kaggle Notebook.
+Therefore, this setup is necessary to play with the model for now.

 ## Machine Setup Instructions

-The VM is the minimum configuration powerful enough to run CTRL without going out-of-memory (P100 GPU, 8 vCPU, 30 GB RAM, preemptible).
+The VM these instructions create is the minimum, lowest-cost configuration powerful enough to run CTRL without going out-of-memory (P100 GPU, 8 vCPU, 30 GB RAM, preemptible).
 With this configuration, having the VM up will cost **$0.51/hr**.

-1. Make sure `gcloud` is set up on your local computer and up-to-date (can update via `gcloud components update`).
+1. Make sure the `gcloud` command line tool is [set up](https://cloud.google.com/sdk/gcloud/) on your local computer and up-to-date (can update via `gcloud components update`).
-2. Make sure your Google Compute Engine project tied to your local computer's `gcloud` has enough [quota](https://console.cloud.google.com/iam-admin/quotas) in the `us-central-1` region (8 CPUs and 1 P100; these should be available by default, but request more quota if they aren't)
+2. Make sure your Google Cloud Platform project tied to your local computer's `gcloud` has enough [quota](https://console.cloud.google.com/iam-admin/quotas) in the `us-central-1` region (8 CPUs and 1 P100; these should be available by default, but request more quota if they aren't)
 3. Make sure your GCE project has billing set up.
 4. On your local computer, run this `gcloud` command in a terminal which creates a VM with the specs noted above: